SLTLabAUT/POH-Db/README.md

 ### Ground Truths

 We have used selected phrases from Bijankhan's corpus and Farsi Wikipedia as the ground truths.
 They are chosen in such a way that has a normal distribution in terms of word counts and includes most of the three consecutive characters in Persian.
-These ground truths consist of the Persian alphabet and punctuations, but there are no numbers in this version.
+These ground truths consist of the Persian alphabet, punctuations, numbers and basic mathematical symbols.

 Ground truths are saved in a simple custom [XML](https://w3.org/XML/) format.